 At Santa Cruz, we head to the highlands to encounter the wild Galapagos tortoise.
 After that it is time to say goodbye to this enchanting group of islands and fly to Guayaquil in Ecuador to explore the highlands.
 On our way towards the mountains we travel through a changing landscape.
 After a few hours’ bus drive, we reach Cuenca and check in at Mansion Alcázar, an impressive piece of architecture from colonial times.

-Today, we travel into the magnificent Highlands of the Andes to the Ingapirca ruins, built by the Inca Indians in the 1400s.
-Here, our local guide tells us about Inca’s fascinating history.
-After lunch, we return to Cuenca and explore the city’s market.
+Today, we explore the city Cuenca and visit the local market.
 Here we find Indian jewelry, textiles and exotic fruits.
 In the evening we enjoy our last dinner at our hotel Mansion Alcázar.

 Day 13: Cajas National Park - Guayaquil